 ALSO READTamil Nadu farmers vow to continue protest at Jantar Mantar Delhi: TN Agriculture Minister tries to pacify agitating farmers at Jantar Mantar BKU offers support to TN farmers protesting at Jantar Mantar TN farmers resort to 'grass-eating' protest at Jantar Mantar Tamil lawyers, students protest against Jallikattu ban

+After producing all documents, we were left undisturbed," said P Ayyakkannu, a farmers' leader.
 "But we see this as a threat.
 Such drives were never conducted and there are some political forces who are trying to kick us out of Delhi," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)